-That prediction came true five years ago with Hurricane/Super-Storm Sandy slamming into New Jersey.
-This year’s predictions by Colorado State University’s team, now his for a “slightly above” average season for 2018.
-This is worrisome since last year’s initial prediction was for an “average” season.
+That prediction came true over five years ago with Hurricane/Super-Storm Sandy slamming into New Jersey.
+This year’s predictions by Colorado State University’s team, now his for a “slightly below” average season for 2019.

-This is the 35th year that the CSU hurricane research team at the Department of Atmospheric Science, Colorado State University has issued the Atlantic basin seasonal hurricane forecast.
-Recently, the Tropical Meteorology Project team has expanded to include Michael Bell, associate professor in the Department of Atmospheric Science.
-William Gray launched the report in 1984 and continued to be an author on them until his death in 2016.
+This is the 37th year that the hurricane research team at the Department of Atmospheric Science, Colorado State University has issued the Atlantic basin seasonal hurricane forecast.
+Dr. William Gray, Ph., launched the report in 1984 and continued to be an author on them until his death in 2016.
 He team is now headed by Dr. Philip J. Klotzbach.

-A total of 14 named storms with seven hurricanes and three of them becoming major hurricanes.
+A total of 16 named storms with eight hurricanes and four of them becoming major hurricanes.

 The prediction also estimates the probabilities of at least one major hurricane making landfall: